tmnestor/embedding_classifier_tuner/README.md

 Possible future extensions for this project include:

 - Adding a test suite for the prediction and evaluation functionality
-- Supporting more transformer model architectures
 - Implementing additional evaluation metrics and visualizations
 - Creating a web UI for interactive model exploration
-- Enhancing the current model explainability features with additional methods
+- Adding Model Explainability features
 - Adding visual dashboards for browsing and comparing explanations